cautroi01/gdrive-directUrl/README.md

 # gdrive-directUrl
-Simple Google Drive Link Generator
+Simple Google Drive Link Generator is tool to get links ready to download